When you attempt to launch your Roxio Toast application, an error window comes up stating:

 - The tilde (~) character represents the home folder of the logged-in user.

-The first thing to do is to check if you have the folder path given above, and if the userData.json file exists.
+If reinstalling does not work, the first thing to do is to check if you have the folder path given in the previous section above, and if the userData.json file exists.
 Since the folder path is hidden, you will not be able to access it using the normal navigation method.

 Confirm if the folder path exists